SoftwareAG/c8y-docs/content/protocol-integration/lwm2m-bundle/device-protocols.md

 <a name="creating_device_protocols"></a>
 ### Creating LWM2M device protocols

-Once you have registered a device with the proper CSV file, you can manage LWM2M device protocols.
+Once you have registered a device, you can manage LWM2M device protocols.
 Each piece of information available by the LWM2M client is a resource.
 The resources are further logically organized into objects.
 The LWM2M client can have any number of resources, each of which belongs to an object.
 In the device protocols you can observe your resources.
 Furthermore, you can choose whether to create measurements, events or alarms out of those resources.

 To add a new LWM2M device protocol follow these steps: